 Offering Periods.
 Our ESPP will include a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code to designated companies, as described in our ESPP.
 Our ESPP will provide for six-month offering periods.
-The offering periods will be scheduled to start on the first trading day on or after May 20 and November 20 of each year, except for the first offering period, which will commence on the first trading day on or after completion of this offering and will end on the first trading day on or after November 20, 2019.
+The offering periods will be scheduled to start on the first trading day on or after May 20th and November 20th of each year, except for the first offering period, which will commenced on the first trading day on or after completion of our initial public offering and will end on the first trading day on or after November 20, 2019.
 Each offering period will consist of one 6-month purchase period, which will commence with one exercise date and end with the next exercise date.